surajpulloor/arth-pracs-app/README.md

 # Features
 * All the four fundamental operations(Addition/Subtraction/Multiplication/Division)
 * The exercise's are timed.
+* The exercise's can be made time bound
-* The result's of your exercise is given in a clean format.
+* The result's of your exercise is given in a grid format for larger screens.
 * Can give any range for the two numbers (from 1 to 1000..)
 * Has no backend, everything happens on the client